omotara100/MyDFIR-SOC-Project/01-lab-setup/network-architecture.md

 ---

 ### 🔹 Windows Server (RDP Enabled)
-- Generates Windows event logs
+- Internet-facing Windows Server 2022 instance
-- Used to simulate attacks (e.g., brute force, malware)
+- Used to simulate brute-force attacks and suspicious authentication activity
+- Generates Windows event logs for ingestion into the ELK Stack
+- Intentionally separated from the private VPC network to simulate an externally exposed endpoint

 ---